clairmont32/DnD-Roller/README.md

 ## DnD DM Tool ##

-A text-based character stat manager and battle simulator that is being developed for a friend's discord D&D game.
+A text-based character stat manager and battle simulator that I developed for a friend's discord D&D game.
 Character stat management is done via json files (characters.json/monsters.json).
 Direct manipulation of these files is *NOT* advised and is easily done through the script.

 #### Battle ####
 Battle is done in a modular form by doing each action of the battle as a separate method or function.
 Initiative checks are performed at the start of battle, with damage bonuses and a lost health limitor as additional options.
 Health points are automatically deducted upon calculation to ensure that monsters, players, or NPCs can be killed mid-battle.